 While the use of fungi for antibacterial purposes isn’t new, there are still many untapped opportunities for using fungi to remediate sources of harmful microbial pollution.

-As an interesting side-note, there are other revolutionary drugs that have been developed from fungi’s unique medicinal properties.
+As an interesting side note, there are other revolutionary drugs that have been developed from fungi’s unique functional properties.
 The immunosuppressant drug Cyclosporine, cholesterol-lowering statins, and the chemotherapy agent Taxol are all derived from fungi.

-This quick-reference list outlines a variety of mushrooms & types of pollutants they have potential to degrade:
+This quick-reference list outlines a variety of mushrooms & types of pollutants that have the potential to degrade:

 At Real Mushrooms, we create products that are extracted from organic mushrooms, so you can ensure access to the highest quality supplements available.
 You can peruse the selection of Real Mushrooms supplements here.